dylanradcliffe/gravitysimjs/README.md

 1. Click once to enter velocity edit mode
 1. Move mouse to set velocity (speed and direction)
 1. Click again to set

+**HINT: Use the display in the top right corner to see speed and direction in degrees**
 ### Running Simulation
 1. Click Start to begin
 1. Once running Pause with "Pause"